 February 8th, 2013

-2013 Strategic Direction — Part 3Zero Fatalities, by Kristen Hoschouer.
+2013 Strategic Direction — Part 3Zero Crashes, Injuries and Fatalities, by Kristen Hoschouer.

 UDOT remains committed to safety.
 This new goal replaces the previous goal of “Improving Safety” emphasizing UDOT’s commitment to reducing fatalities.
 Some may believe that zero is unattainable, however to those who’ve lost family members on Utah roads one fatality is one too many.
 Zero Fatalities is the only goal acceptable to Utahns and to UDOT.

 In 2012, 218 lives were lost on Utah’s roads in car crashes–the lowest Utah traffic fatalities have been since 1959.
 We are making progress toward our goal of Zero Fatalities, but we still have a ways to go.

 Every UDOT project incorporates safety improvements.
 In 2012, UDOT programmed $19.2 million for specific safety projects, including: